-- a.
-Containment Zones and response activities will be conducted under the direction of the NC DA&CS SV with support and assistance from the SERT and particularly from the State Highway Patrol (SHP), the NC National Guard (NCNG), and local law enforcement and emergency response agencies.
-The State Veterinarian or designated representative representing the NC DA&CS will provide technical guidance in addressing the FAD emergency, participating as the lead technical agency during a FAD outbreak.
-The SV's Office will work collaboratively with the USDA Assistant District Director on FAD events including containment zoning, permitting of animal and animal product movements, and quarantine enforcement. - b.
+- 1. Containment Zones and response activities will be conducted under the authority and direction of the NC DA&CS SV with support and assistance from the SERT and particularly from the State Highway Patrol (SHP), the NC National Guard (NCNG), and local law enforcement and emergency response agencies.
+The SV or designated representative representing the NC DA&CS will provide technical guidance in addressing the FAD emergency, participating as the lead technical agency during a FAD outbreak.
+The SV's Office will work collaboratively with the USDA Area Veterinarian in Charge (AVIC) on FAD events including containment zoning, permitting of animal and animal product movements, and quarantine enforcement. - 2.
 Premises for which quarantines will be implemented include infected premises, suspect premises, and contact (exposed) premises.
-The size and shape of the Containment Zones will be set by the SV (Policy Group) to be consistent with established bio-security requirements as well as the epidemiology and national standards for the specific FAD. - c.
+The size and shape of the Containment Zones will be set by the SV (Policy Group) to be consistent with established bio-security requirements as well as the epidemiology and national standards for the specific FAD. - 3.
 Entry/exit points to allow movement of permitted animals and animal products, equipment, personnel, etc. will be set under direction and authority of the SV.
 A typical structure for a Containment Zone is shown below.
 Decontamination is addressed in Tab D of this appendix. - Infected Premises.
-Entry and exit are restricted.
-Thorough decontamination, following established protocols is necessary for all personnel, equipment, vehicles, and supplies to exit premises. - (2) Infected Zone.
+Entry and exit are restricted. decontamination, following established protocols is necessary for all personnel, equipment, vehicles, and supplies to exit premises. - (b) Infected Zone.
 Susceptible animal movements are controlled through permitting.
 Bio-security protocols are required on premises with susceptible animals to protect animals from disease entry (NC Standardized Bio-security Protocol).
 Scheduled Surveillance activities will be implemented in this zone to determine the extent of disease spread.

-The initial infected zone would extend ~2 miles (3 km) from the infected premises.

-(3) Buffer (Surveillance) Zones.
+The initial infected zone would extend ~2 miles (3 km) or as designated by the SV for the disease present from the infected premises. - (c) Buffer (Surveillance) Zones.
 Surveillance zones can be designated as buffer zones, vaccination zones, etc. depending on measures being implemented within them.
 Bio-security protocols will be required and permitting for animal/animal product movements as stipulated by SV.
 Scheduled surveillance activities will be implemented in this zone to determine the extent of disease spread.
 This may equate to the 6-mile (10 km) ring used in some other disease plans